clementh59/poseidon-incremental-merkle-tree/README.md

 ```

 The contracts addresses will be printed in the console.
 Then, you can interact with the deployed contract using the script
 `scripts/interactWithDeployedContract.js`.
-You'll need to set `CONTRACT_ADDRESS` with the address of your freshly deployed
+You'll need to replace `CONTRACT_ADDRESS` with the address of your freshly deployed
 merkle tree contract.

 ## Areas of improvement